 Often there is a gong which may be used before praying to get the kami or Shinto gods’ attention.

-Buddhist temple complexes feature entrance gates too, but they are usually dark wood rather than the red of torii gates and are a bigger, sometimes huge structure.
+Kyoto temples are called Tera or Ji.
+Buddhist temple complexes feature entrance gates, but they are usually dark wood rather than the red torii gates of shrines and they are bigger structures.

 The main gate features a pair of rather frightening nio or guardian statues.